sbreidba/majic/majic-documentation/src/site/sphinx/workingWithMajic.rst

 	a.
 If you are using git flow run "git flow release finish"

-Converting release builds to a snapshot
+Converting release to snapshot builds
 ==================================

 After a release build has been created a project is typically converted back to a SNAPSHOT build to continue development on the next version.

 1. Run "mvn versions:set" to update the version.
 Make sure to increment the version number and use the keyword "SNAPSHOT" in the version string.